This document describes the core concepts and architecture of the Avalanche network.

 When a developer writes a Virtual Machine they do not need to concern themself with lower-level logic like networking, consensus and the structure of the blockchain.
 Avalanche does all of that behind the scenes so that developers can focus on the thing they’d like to build.

-Think of a Virtual Machine as a blueprint for a blockchain; one can use the same Virtual Machine to create arbitrarily many blockchains, each of which follows the same ruleset but is logically independent from other blockchains.
+Think of a Virtual Machine as a blueprint for a blockchain; one can use the same Virtual Machine to create arbitrarily many blockchains, each of which follows the same ruleset but is logically independent of other blockchains.

 Why Virtual Machines